chrisgurney/obsidian-note-toolbar/README.md

 For the latest additions, see the [Release Notes](https://github.com/chrisgurney/obsidian-note-toolbar/releases).

-- [Create toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Creating-toolbars) with items that link to Commands, Files, and URIs/URLs
+- [Create toolbars](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Creating-toolbars) with items that link to commands, files/folders, URIs/URLs, and have menus.
 - [Define where and how toolbars are displayed](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Defining-where-to-show-toolbars): Based on their folders, or a user-defined property
   - [Position each toolbar](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Positioning-toolbars) below the Properties section, at the top of notes, as a floating button (on mobile)
   - Access the toolbar from the navigation bar (on mobile)